rust-lang/rfcs/style-guide/README.md

 Prefer to put a comment on its own line.
 Where a comment follows code, there should be a single space before it.
 Where a block comment is inline, there should be surrounding whitespace as if it were an identifier or keyword.
-There should be no trailing whitespace after a comment.
+There should be no trailing whitespace after a comment or at the end of any line in a multi-line comment.
 Examples:

 ```rust
 // A comment on an item.